Brand Ownership for Marketplace Sellers, Built into Seller Center

 Problem

-Sellers and brand owners were missing out on critical brand tools.
+Sellers and brand owners were missing out on critical brand tools by not knowing how to purchase advertising.

 Key Issues